 Fort Lupton is a somewhat small city located in the state of Colorado.
 With a population of 7,822 people and four constituent neighborhoods, Fort Lupton is the 59th largest community in Colorado.

-When you are in Fort Lupton, you'll notice that it is more blue-collar than most other communities in America.
-37.03% of Fort Lupton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unlike some cities, Fort Lupton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Lupton are a mix of both white- and blue-collar jobs.
 Overall, Fort Lupton is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Fort Lupton who work in office and administrative support (15.11%), sales jobs (7.98%), and food service (7.19%).
+There are especially a lot of people living in Fort Lupton who work in office and administrative support (15.28%), sales jobs (7.81%), and food service (7.73%).

-Fort Lupton is a somewhat ethnically-diverse city.
+Fort Lupton is an extremely ethnically-diverse city.
 The people who call Fort Lupton home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Fort Lupton, accounting for 52.77% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Fort Lupton residents report their race to be White, followed by Asian.
-Fort Lupton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 50.13% of the city’s residents.
-Important ancestries of people in Fort Lupton include English, Irish, Canadian, and Dutch.
+Important ancestries of people in Fort Lupton include Irish, English, Dutch, and Italian.

 The most common language spoken in Fort Lupton is English.
 Other important languages spoken here include Spanish and Tagalog.